 25. Bite the dirty end of the stick

-Meaning: To be treated unfairly or get the worst part of something
+Meaning: To be treated unfairly or stuck with the worst part of a situation.
+It means someone else got the better deal.

 Other ways to say: Get treated unfairly, take the blame

-Fun Fact/Origin: This phrase paints a clear picture—biting the worst part of a stick
+Fun Fact/Origin: This phrase paints a strong picture—no one wants to bite the dirty end of anything.

 Quiz: Idioms About Dirt